secretlycarl/onboarderr/README.md

 # Dockerized Startup (Recommended)

-From the project directory, run:
+From the project directory, choose a following option:

+### Docker Compose
+We Have included a compose.yml file for use with docker compose.
+Follow the directions above to complete your first time setup and then run `docker compose up -d` to start the app.

+### Manually Building

 Linux/macOS:
 ```